fbpx

 Family reunions, often involving long-distance travel, are a major part of Lunar New Year customs in every country that celebrates.
 This turns the holiday into the busiest time of year for travel.
 The travel rush for the Spring Festival in China is even described by CNN as the world’s biggest season of human migration.

 As well as general homecomings, Lunar New Year traditions involve visiting extended family and friends, often in a prescribed order as the days of the holiday progress.
-For instance, you might spend the first day with the nuclear family, then visit the closest paternal relatives, followed by maternal relatives, and later, visit friends.
+For instance, you might spend the first day with the nucleus family, then visit the closest paternal relatives, followed by maternal relatives, and later, visit friends.

 Superstitions about good luck come into play in some communities.
 A person who has experienced a lucky, prosperous year might be invited to enter a house first to symbolically bring their good luck with them.